-I am so pleased to bring you the story of Allison Bingham and her journey with LuLaRoe, a very popular, fast-growing clothing brand.
+I am so pleased to bring you the story of Allison Bingham and her journey to becoming a LuLaRoe consultant.
+LuLaRoe is a very popular, fast-growing clothing brand.

 LuLaRoe Mission Statement